 IN OUR COMMUNITY

-- A Christmas Celtic Sojourn concerts – 89.7 WGBH host Brian O’Donovan has created a beloved annual tradition, more popular than ever in its second decade, of bringing the best musicians, singers, and dancers from around the Celtic world to stages across New England.
-In 2015, these popular performances drew an audience of more than 12,000 in four locations over 14 shows.
-And O’Donovan’s popular St. Patrick’s Day Sojourn concerts played to more than 3,000 people in Boston and Worcester.
+• A Christmas Celtic and St. Patrick Day Sojourn concerts – 89.7 WGBH host Brian O’Donovan has created two beloved annual traditions, more popular than ever in their second decade, by bringing the best musicians, singers, and dancers from around the Celtic world to stages across New England.
+In 2016, these performances drew nearly 20,000 guests with 22 shows in five cities.

 • Peep and the Big Wide World again partnered with Worcester’s EcoTarium Museum to run back-to-back Peep events for over 160 preschoolers during April vacation.

 Boston Mayor Marty Walsh at WGBH’s Boston Public Library studio for his monthly call-in segment on Boston Public Radio.

 Photo: © WGBH/Meredith Nierman